Search

 Ibn Sina in the second section of his Canon mentions that Neembrusht (half boiled egg) is beneficial for coughs, phlegm, tuberculosis, hoarseness, and breathing difficulties, particularly when the yolk is cooked and consumed.
 The egg white, mixed with King’s Crown herb (أكليل الملك), helps with ulcers in the intestines and their foulness, as well as with anal and groin wounds.
 It can be used in a wick dipped in it along with rose oil for hemorrhoidal swelling.

 Eggs from ducks and similar birds are of poorer quality, while ostrich and goose eggs are drier.
 The yolk of chicken eggs, when roasted and mixed with honey, can be used as a treatment for dark spots.
 The yolk from the bustard is a good dye, tested for its effectiveness, while stork eggs are also mentioned as beneficial.
-Wild tortoise eggs are believed to help with epilepsy and have been tested for treating coughs in children.
 All eggs, especially those of small birds, can enhance sexual vitality.

 Experiments show that egg whites, when mixed with medicines that prevent fluid accumulation, can tighten tissues and stop excessive drainage, particularly for poultices applied to the forehead, temples, and areas of injury.